-1) Please don’t reinforce the fear by using the words – “scared” – “frightened” – “won’t try to do that”, ect.
-All this negative reinforcement just convinces the child/adult even more that there is something that they need to be frightened of!
+1) Please don’t reinforce the fear by using the words – “scared” – “frightened” – “won’t try to do that” etc. Negative reinforcement just convinces the child/adult even more that there is something that they need to be frightened of.

-Hoping these very basic observations help you, and your family that may have a fear of animals, have a safe and pleasant experience with our animals and on our farm.
+Hoping these very basic observations help you, and your family in overcoming zoophobia.
+However, most importantly we want you to have a safe and pleasant experience with our animals and on our farm.